zbrose/express-blogpulse/readme.md

 };
 ```

+Go ahead and associate your new comments model and the existing post model in a similar fashion.
+This is a one to many relationship.
+One post can have many comments, but each comment belongs to a single post.

 ### Create a comment

 Now, run the migration for the model and test the model's functionality.
 This can be done in a separate file.
 An example: